-Board members must also keep secret information of a confidential nature, even after leaving office.
+Board members must also keep secret information of a confidential nature, even after leaving office

-Article 44.- Compensation for Board members
+Article 44.- Remuneration of directors

-1. The Directors' remuneration shall consist of a fixed, specific annual emolument and of a fee for attending the meetings of the Board of Directors and of its delegational and consulting committees.
-The maximum amount of the remunerations which the Company may pay to the Directors as a whole for both items shall be determined for such purpose by the Shareholders' Meeting and shall remain in force until such time as the Shareholders' Meeting decides to modify it.
-The exact amount to be paid within that limit, the distribution thereof amongst the different Directors and the payment schedule shall be determined by the Board of Directors in the proportion which it freely determines.
-When determining the amount of remuneration to be received by each Director, the principle shall be applied whereby the amount is to reflect the actual professional performance of each of them.

-2. Additionally, apart from the remuneration provided for in the preceding paragraph, the Company plans to establish remuneration systems which are indexed to the market value of the shares or which entail the delivery of shares or of stock option to the Directors.
-The application of such remuneration systems shall be decided on by the Shareholders' Meeting, which shall determine, as the case may be, the value of the shares to be taken as a reference, the number of shares to be delivered to each Director, the exercise price of the stock options, the duration of this remuneration system and any other conditions it deems appropriate.

-3. The remuneration established in the preceding paragraphs derived from the Directors' membership on the Board of Director shall be compatible with the other professional or employment items received by the Directors for any executive or advisory functions they may perform for the Company other than those relating to supervision and collective decision-making specific to their office as Directors, and which shall be subject to the legal regime applicable to them.
+- 1. The Directors' remuneration shall consist of a fixed, specific annual emolument and of a fee for attending the meetings of the Board of Directors and of its delegation and consulting committees.
+The maximum amount of the annual remuneration which the Company may pay to the Directors as a whole in their capacity as such for both items shall be determined for such purpose by the Shareholders' Meeting and shall remain in force until such time as the Shareholders' Meeting decides to modify it.
+Unless the Shareholders' Meeting determines otherwise, the exact amount to be paid within that limit, the distribution thereof amongst the different Directors and the payment schedule shall be determined by the Board of Directors in the proportion which it freely determines.
+When determining the amount of remuneration to be received by each Director, the principle shall be applied whereby the amount is to reflect the actual professional performance of each of them and account shall be taken of the functions and responsibilities entrusted to each director and the committees of the Board of Directors to which they belong. - 2.
+Additionally, apart from the remuneration provided for in the preceding paragraph, the Company could plan to establish remuneration systems which are indexed to the market value of the shares or which entail the delivery of shares or of stock option to the Directors.
+The application of such remuneration systems shall be decided on by the Shareholders' Meeting.
+The resolution of the Shareholders' Meeting must include the maximum number of shares that may be allocated each year to this remuneration system, the value of the shares to be taken as a reference, the number of shares to be delivered to each Director, the exercise price or the system for calculating the exercise price of the stock options, the duration of this remuneration system and any other conditions it deems appropriate. - 3.
+The remuneration established in the preceding paragraphs derived from the Directors' membership on the Board of Director shall be compatible with the other professional or employment items received by the Directors for any executive or advisory functions they may perform for the Company other than those relating to supervision and collective decision-making specific to their office as Directors, and which shall be subject to the legal regime applicable to them.